creakiwi/YamlFixtures/README.md

             - tag-tag1
             - tag-tag3

-The only thing to know about the many-to-many relationship is that it is not pluralized, you have to let it in it's singular context, the YamlFixture will use the "add" method.
+The only thing to know about the many-to-many relationship is that it is not pluralized, you have to let it singular, the YamlFixture will use the "add" method.